 Most of the Town of Sorrento exists within a flood hazard area.
 Construction within this area must meet special building standards to minimize the risk of loss from flooding.

 The Town of Sorrento believes that there is a potential for rapid growth and further suburbanization.
 The Town has a limited infrastructure to support this growth.
-Building new infrastructure should be geographically concentrated in order both to reduce the cost of this infrastructure.
+Building new infrastructure should be geographically concentrated in order to reduce the cost of this infrastructure.

 The Town has a limited amount of land available for industrial and business development.
 The Town needs land use regulations to balance residential, commercial and industrial growth in order to protect the long-term tax base of the Town.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Guiding principles and policies.
 To achieve the purposes of this ordinance as set forth in Section 17-201(A): Legislative intent, the Planning and Zoning Commission shall adopt the following set of integrated guiding principles and policies to manage land development in the Town of Sorrento.